orwiad10/ps_stig_tools/README.md

 If you need any assistance or have question, you can message me on Reddit.

 DISCLAIMER: Some checks are only "good enough".
-They're only good enough for the data the come back with (accuracy), and are only good enough with how i coded them (functionallity).
+They're only good enough for the data they come back with (accuracy), and are only good enough with how i coded them (functionallity).
 If you fail your ATO because of me, i warned you.